 The hardy perennial Antennaria typically flowers from spring early summer.
+Plants belong to the Aster (Asteraceae) family.

 They have tubular clustered flowers of pink, red or white, and small, woolly grayish green leaves.
 They make ideal plants for a rockery.